 During 2015 / 2016, she appeared in Shakespeare Live! at the Royal Shakespeare Theatre, Stratford-upon-Avon (now available on BBC DVD) and other current engagements include Kate Pinkerton Madam Butterfly for English National Opera, Prince Orlofsky Die Fledermaus for Opera Holland Park and the 2016 Opera Highlights Tour for Scottish Opera.
 She also repeats her performance in Alice’s Adventures in Wonderland at the Linbury Studio Theatre and at Opera Holland Park and appears in Mahler in Miniature at the Norfolk & Norwich Music Festival.

-Highlights of 2016 / 2017 include Cherubino Le nozze di Figaro with the Xi’an Symphony Orchestra, Rosina The Barber of Seville for Iford Arts, creating Perdita in Ryan Wigglesworth’s for English National Opera, Beethoven Symphony No. 9 with the Dresden Philharmonic Orchestra and Mozart Requiem for Raymond Gubbay Ltd.
+Highlights of 2016 / 2017 include Cherubino Le nozze di Figaro with the Xi’an Symphony Orchestra, Rosina The Barber of Seville for Iford Arts, further performances as Tweedle Dee Alice’s Adventures in Wonderland for Opera Holland Park, creating Perdita in Ryan Wigglesworth’s for English National Opera, Beethoven Symphony No. 9 with the Dresden Philharmonic Orchestra and Mozart Requiem for Raymond Gubbay Ltd.